 - 2Engines, performance and driveNot the sharpest to drive in its class, but the A4 is a leader in terms of long distance refinement

-- 3MPG, CO2 and Running CostsEfficient but powerful engines deliver strong performance without sky-high running costs
+- 3MPG, CO2 and Running CostsEfficient but powerful engines help the A4 deliver strong performance without sky-high running costs

 - 4Interior, design and technologyThe A4 has the best interior in its class by some margin.
 It’s crammed with tech and beautifully crafted

-- 5Practicality, comfort and boot space - currently readingThe A4 is on par with its rivals with a spacious boot and generous passenger space, the A4 is more practical than you might think
+- 5Practicality, comfort and boot space - currently readingFeaturing a decent sized boot and generous passenger space, the A4 is more practical than you might think

-- 6Reliability and SafetyA raft of safety tech ensures you’ll be safe on the road, but Audi slips down the Driver Power survey rankings
+- 6Reliability and SafetyA raft of safety tech ensures you’ll be safe on the road, but three-year warranty cover is only average